 Cabinets and Storage

 We see a lot of confusion regarding wants and needs with cabinets and storage as well.
-Anyone who has ever had a kitchen knows that you can’t have a kitchen without cabinets and storage.
+Anyone who has ever had a kitchen knows that you can’t have an entire kitchen remodel without cabinets, open shelving, and storage.
 There is an entire market built out of providing these components.
 We need places to keep our food, pots, and pans—but these decisions can also turn into wants very quickly.

-There is an absolute need for choosing cabinets and storage.
+There is an absolute need to choose cabinets and storage.
 Your kitchen does need them—and bathrooms do too.
 However, the market for cabinets and storage has changed significantly.
 Your home needs essential storage, but that doesn’t mean that the essentials are the only kind available.

 Today’s cabinets and storage can come with a long list of exciting accessories.
 You can enjoy your built-in spice racks, your silverware organizers, and even custom spaces.
 While these can provide so much to a home, they mostly didn’t exist until fairly recently, so it is pretty easy to understand that this is a want more than a need.
 Of course, if you’re a professional chef running a virtual restaurant on DoorDash in the space that you are having built, this just might change into a need.
 Everyone is different.